Atmospheric pressure: Boiling point of liquids

 Pure water boils at 100 C at earth's standard atmospheric pressure.
 The boiling point is the temperature at which the vapour pressure is equal to the atmospheric pressure around the liquid.
 Because of this, the boiling point of liquids is lower at lower pressure and higher at higher pressure.
 Cooking at high elevations, therefore, requires adjustments to recipes or pressure cooking.
 A rough approximation of elevation can be obtained by measuring the temperature at which water boils; in the mid-19th century, this method was used by explorers.
 Conversely, if one wishes to evaporate a liquid at a lower temperature, for example in distillation, the atmospheric pressure may be lowered by using a vacuum pump, as in a rotary evaporator.

 Measurement and maps

 An important application of the knowledge that atmospheric pressure varies directly with altitude was in determining the height of hills and mountains, thanks to reliable pressure measurement devices.
-In 1774, Maskelyne was confirming Newton's theory of gravitation at and on Schiehallion mountain in Scotland, and he needed to measure elevations on the mountain's sides accurately.
-William Roy, using barometric pressure, was able to confirm Maskelyne's height determinations, the agreement being to be within one meter (3.28 feet).
+In 1774, Nevil Maskelyne was confirming Newton's theory of gravitation at and on Schiehallion mountain in Scotland, and he needed to measure elevations on the mountain's sides accurately.
+This event is known as the Schiehallion experiment.
+William Roy, using barometric pressure, was able to confirm Maskelyne's height determinations; the agreement was within one meter (3.28 feet).
 This method became and continues to be useful for survey work and map making.